tamer-erdogan/AngularSPADevelopment-1/10 Securing & Publishing/readme.md

 firebase deploy
 ```

-> Note: Try it out - it is already configured in `package.json`
+Try it out - it is already configured in `package.json`

 ```
 "deploy": "ng build --prod && firebase deploy"